DISH Network is a popular satellite TV provider for consumers.

 Since the connection is wireless, it is not advised to mount the Wireless Joeys to the back of your TV like you would with a multimedia streaming dongle like an Amazon Fire Stick as it can highly degrade the connection strength.
 Due to this, I opted to install a basic IKEA shelve unit in two of the rooms where my TVs were wall-mounted.

-Overall, the DISH Network technician was polite, knowledgeable and he left with me feeling confident in both the quality of the installation and how to work DISH's receivers as a new user.
+Our review of the DISH Network technician was that he was polite and knowledgeable.
+He left with me feeling confident in both the quality of the installation and how to work DISH's receivers as a new user.
 I can't vouch for all DISH technicians, but my experience was very positive.

 DISH Hardware: Hopper 3, Wireless Joey & HopperGO

-Over the years DISH has offered many iterations of hardware receivers and accessories, but in this section we will cover the four main hardware components that we had been given through our evaluation period.
+Over the years DISH Network has offered many iterations of hardware receivers and accessories, but in this section we will cover the four main hardware components that we had been using through our review period.

 The latest and greatest digital receiver and DVR from DISH is their Hopper 3 system which is available for an extra $5/month off the base Hopper DVR included with every plan.